A Vampire In Vegas

 “The Gift That Keeps On Giving”

-I was already sick to death of the vampire fiction that plagues the major bookstores.
-(Technically speaking, sick to “un-death” is more the reality for me these days.)
+Truth be told, I was already sick to death of the vampire fiction that had begun to plague the major bookstores.
+(Technically speaking, sick to un-death is more the reality for me these days.)
 No one could touch the vampire genre like the very gifted author Anne Rice did so many years ago.
 I see now that she cleverly wrote the true history of vampires, then sold it to the public in a fictionalized format.
-Readers drank it all in like starved and thirsting cattle: which truly makes sense to me now that I find myself viewing every mortal as a 3-D appetizer or entree on an endless international menu.
+Readers drank it all in like starved and thirsting cattle.
+(Pardon the analogy but that truly makes sense to me now that I find myself viewing every mortal as a 3-D appetizer or entree on an endless international menu.

 For countless centuries vampires have been mythically portrayed as soulless, cold-blooded, corpse-like, blood-sucking monsters.
-Now that I’ve become one of that very real dark inner circle it’s easy to comprehend how, without the threat of death (and thus eternal damnation) hanging over one’s head, a self-respecting vampire would have no qualms whatsoever about drinking and draining the life’s blood out of mere mortal men, women and children.
-Armed with supernatural strength, unholy mental powers, and the ability to move faster than a speeding bullet, it’s only natural that the undead have developed into a highly secretive, ego-driven sect that knows no moral boundaries nor answers to any living (ha ha) authority.
+Since I’ve become one of that very real dark inner circle it’s easy to comprehend how a self-respecting vampire would have no qualms whatsoever about drinking and draining the life’s blood out of mere mortal men, women and children.
+Without the threat of death and thus eternal damnation hanging over one’s head and armed with supernatural strength, unholy mental powers, and the ability to move faster than a speeding bullet it’s only natural that the undead have developed into a highly secretive, ego-driven sect that knows no moral boundaries nor answers to any living (ha ha) authority.

-The commercialized vampire/undead mania of today, however, has burst all bounds of decency and morality.
-There are vampire soap operas on the cable channels, for Pete’s sake!
+The commercialized vampire/undead millennium mania, however, burst all bounds of decency and morality.
+Nowadays, there are vampire soap operas on the cable channels, for Pete’s sake!
 And what about the tween vampire books and movies?
 Blockbusters all the way around for a crowd that’s too young to stay up past curfew—much less after midnight.
-As a writer of genuine fiction, it galls me that agents and publishers are simply gaga over a trend that has no real substance or significance!
-Scores of decent writers are overlooked, while reams of vampire/werewolf copycat effluvia flood the book market.
+As a writer of genuine fiction, it galls me that agents and publishers have gone simply gaga over a trend that has no real substance or significance!
+Scores of decent writers are being overlooked, while reams of vampire/werewolf copycat effluvia flood the book market.